Rome didn't fall in a day: The extended timeline of Rome's decline

 Rome was also a cultural melting pot.
 The empire adopted and adapted the best of Greek, Egyptian, and Etruscan cultures, among others.
 Literature, philosophy, and arts flourished.

 Great thinkers like Cicero, Virgil, and Seneca graced the society with their wisdom.
-Architectural masterpieces like the Colosseum, Pantheon, and Roman Forum were all built during this time, reflecting the empire's architectural innovation and commitment to public welfare.
+Architectural masterpieces like the Colosseum, Pantheon, and parts of the Roman Forum were all built during this time, reflecting the empire's architectural innovation and commitment to public welfare.

 Moreover, the empire's military might was unparalleled.
 The Roman legions, professional soldiers highly trained in the art of war, were a formidable force.